bolence/htec_flight_advisor/README.md

 php artisan migrate
 php artisan db:seed (This will be seed admin user for your first login)
 ```
+Also, don't forget to setup your .env file with database login details.
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).